Welcome to the fourth installment—a.k.a.

 There has been a good deal of reporting on the role of the Koch brothers (Charles and David H.) in the funding (with hundreds of millions of dollars) of right-wing candidates and causes.
 There needs to be more reporting.
 It’s rather more than unfortunate that major New York cultural institutions continue to prominently affix David H. Koch’s name to their buildings and publicity materials.
 David Koch has, inter alia, supported the abolition of public schools and Social Security, and he and his brother have been active in opposing attempts to address global warming and in supporting attempts to dismantle the nascent US health-insurance system (a.k.a. the Patient Protection and Affordable Care Act, or Obamacare).
 Why are the MET Museum and Lincoln Center, along with others, continuing to allow their prestige to be associated with—and thus tarnished by—this man and thus, too, by the causes he so actively supports?

-And our President we-the-people robs at will.
+The President we-the-people robs at will.

-§ Initially this limerick was to focus on Trump’s Mar-a-Lago scam, whereby he is charging the government—the taxpayers—us—$546/night/room needed by his staff during his frequent visits to the resort.
+§ Initially this limerick was to focus on Trump’s Mar-a-Lago scam, whereby he was charging the government—the taxpayers—us—$546/night/room needed by his staff during his frequent visits to the resort.
 (With all those wishing to come talk with the President paying similar amounts.)
 There was, too, in the back of my mind the recent stories about the wealthy Treasury Secretary Steven Mnuchin’s unusual interest in using government planes for pleasure trips with his wife.

 I have the advantages of having a pension and of not being likely to be asked to do any shilling.
 Though—full disclosure—in my youth I posed for an editorial illustration in Essence magazine, I believe it was.
-Nonetheless, it is hard for me to imagine myself doing commercial advertising, never mind regularly taking jaunts away from a government job so that I could earn more and more money from my constituents, forced to pay my staff’s bills at my hotel (and, for example, for the Secret Service’s golf-cart rentals—$60,000 in a recent accounting).
+Nonetheless, it is hard for me to imagine myself doing commercial advertising, never mind regularly taking jaunts away from a government job so that I could earn more and more money from my constituents, forced to pay my staff’s bills at my hotel (and, for example, for the Secret Service’s golf-cart rentals—$60,000 in one accounting).

 The still curious might see, or see again: